-Highlights of House GOP legislation cutting spending by more than $300 billion over the coming decade.
+Highlights of House GOP legislation cutting spending by $237 billion over the coming decade.

 Food Stamps _ Cuts $35.8 billion by eliminating benefit increases in President Barack Obama's economic stimulus and tightening eligibility requirements.
 Cuts spending by 4 percent over coming decade.